 “If she can patch the boat with expletives and downright pissed-offedness, we will be in good hands,” said Bastian, without turning around.

 Captain Percy stepped off the control room ladder and yielded it to Hemi on his way down.
 She addressed Gregory and Bastian, sitting in front of her in their control chairs.
-“What’s the state of my ship boys?”
+“What’s the state of my ship, boys?”

 “Apparently we’re fucking sinking,” Gregory answered.

-“Fucking apparently…” she agreed.
+“Fucking apparently . . .” she agreed.
 She scanned the gauges.
-There was nothing immediate in their impending doom.
-It was written instead in subtle ways, spread across the dials, and only when the readings of the dials were taken altogether.
+There was nothing immediate to announce their impending doom.
+It was written instead in subtle ways, spread across the dials, and only when the readings of the dials were taken together.
 The dive plane angle was too steep for the amount of forward drive they were giving the boat.
 The trim tanks too light.
-The depth deeper than she wanted to be.
+The depth deeper than she wanted.

 “Since that sub is going to know where we are anyway, you might as well crank the bilge pumps up to maximum power.
 Making a bunch of noise is better than sinking.”

-Gregory flipped some switches and another frequency of vibration was added to the regular background hum from the motors propelling the boat.
+Gregory flipped some switches and another frequency of vibration was added to the regular background hum from the motors.

-Percy lit a cigarillo from the rapidly-depleting pack in her pocket and smoked it down, letting her mind sink into the ever-present hum of the machines that swamped her environment and ruminating on the gauges.
-“How’s she handling generally?”
+Percy lit a cigarillo from the rapidly depleting pack in her pocket and smoked it down, letting her mind sink into the ever-present hum of the machines that swamped her environment, ruminating on the gauges.
+“How’s she handling, generally?”

-“The boat just doesn’t seem fucking normal Cap.
+“The boat just doesn’t seem fucking normal, Cap.
 It doesn’t respond how I want it to,” said Bastian.

 “Here, let me try the rudder.”
 She reached over him and turned the wheel hard over.
 The Prospect came about slowly but surely, leaning over slightly, as she should.
 But after a short delay the whole boat took on a sudden heavy list.
 Percy counter-steered and brought the Prospect back to the course they had been on.